Search for content

 Find the rate limits per service in the table below.

-APIMethodRate limit
+APIMethodRate limits

 Geocoding & Places APIsearchLocationsByText2,000 requests per minute